avoidev/ja.id.au/content/posts/my-holden-hz-wagon.md

 {{< img src="images/202-compression-ratio.png" >}}

-When spec’ing this engine up I was concerned that the compression ratio would be too high, which to be honest it definitely is but I should still be able to get away with 98OCT at the bowser, more than likely moving this car from a daily to a weekender.
+When spec'ing this engine up I was concerned that the compression ratio would be too high, which to be honest it definitely is but I should still be able to get away with 98OCT at the bowser, more than likely moving this car from a daily to a weekender.

 -------------------------------------------------------------------

-# Custom gauges Fuel and Temp
+## Custom gauges Fuel and Temp

 First I scoured the internet to try and find specs for the Fuel and Temp senders Fuel is 10 – 70ohms (Full – Empty)